 CIA Part 2 emphasizes the importance of the internal audit activity carrying out its responsibilities in a systematic and disciplined manner.
 Doing so provides management with meaningful intelligence about the organizational state of risk management, which will impact the overall health of the organization.

-Without the valuable insight from CIAs and internal audit teams, organizations may unknowingly seize short-term gains at a greater long-term cost.
-As such, internal auditors should strive to remain on top of industry innovations and emerging technologies to be the person or team that management looks to for solutions.
+This is another reason why the CIA is valuable.
+Without the insight from CIAs and internal audit teams, organizations may unknowingly seize short-term gains at a greater long-term cost.
+As such, internal auditors should strive to remain on top of industry innovations, emerging technologies, and use of agile auditing techniques to be the person or team that management looks to for solutions.
+If internal auditors don’t currently have these skills, developing them will prove beneficial for both themselves and their organization.

 For an internal auditor, earning the CIA is the next logical step after sharpening these skills.
 With a complete review system, you can accomplish both at the same time!

 If you have ever considered getting the CIA to further your career, now is the perfect time to invest in yourself and achieve your goals.
-One of the biggest obstacles to achieving the CIA is time, and right now, with telecommuting and social distancing, people are often finding themselves with more free time that can be used to study.

-If you have questions on the CIA exam and how to earn your certification, check out our Free CIA Exam Guide.
+If you have questions on the CIA exam and how to earn your certification, check out our free CIA Exam Guide.
 Inside, you’ll find a wealth of information to help you take the next step in your career.